 We offer initial legal advice about family business money matters in divorce or separation.
-Call our Divorce Solicitors on 01618558357 or contact us online and we will help you.
+Call our Divorce Solicitors on 03306069626 and we will help you.

 At Co-op Legal Services we will agree our fee with you upfront before any work starts.
 Once we have provided you with a written quote for the agreed work to be done in your divorce case, that price will not change.

 Our Divorce Solicitor rates start from £150 per hour (£180 including VAT).

 Our specialist team of Divorce Solicitors have many years of experience dealing with complex family business issues for businesses including SME's, Limited Companies and Partnerships.
 Our Head of Family Law has particular expertise in dealing with high net worth divorce cases involving farming partnerships, dental and veterinary practices and care homes.

 What Happens to the Family Business in Divorce?

 If you and your spouse or partner are in business together, there are things you will need to consider if you get a divorce, separate or dissolve a Civil Partnership.
 This is because if the Courts become involved in how your financial assets should be divided up, the Court will have to take your family business money matters into account.

 The Court has a very wide discretion in how it deals with arrangements in financial applications when couples break up.
 When deciding how to divide up a family business the Court will consider:

 - How the business was originally set up.